Capstone Course Arrangements

 Add-drop matters in MATH4900.

 1. The department will impose departmental add-drop consent to MATH4900 in CUSIS after the end of the CUSIS course registration day for final-year students.
-You are not free to do electronic add-drop on CUSIS.
+You are not free to do electronic add-drop on CUSIS during the semester.

 2. You may apply for adding into, and/or dropping from, MATH4900.